artem-senkov/netology/backup/README.md

 #  and to the console
 Messages {
   Name = Standard
-#
-# NOTE!
-If you send to two email or more email addresses, you will need
-#  to replace the %r in the from field (-f part) with a single valid
-#  email address in both the mailcommand and the operatorcommand.
-#  What this does is, it sets the email address that emails would display
-#  in the FROM field, which is by default the same email as they're being
-#  sent to.
-However, if you send email to more than one address, then
-#  you'll have to set the FROM address manually, to a single address.
-#  for example, a 'no-reply@mydomain.com', is better since that tends to
-#  tell (most) people that its coming from an automated source.

-#
-  mailcommand = "/usr/sbin/bsmtp -h localhost -f \"\(Bacula\) \<%r\>\" -s \"Bacula: %t %e of %c %l\" %r" operatorcommand = "/usr/sbin/bsmtp -h localhost -f \"\(Bacula\) \<%r\>\" -s \"Bacula: Intervention needed for %j\" %r" mail = root = all, !skipped operator = root = mount console = all, !skipped, !saved
+  mailcommand = "/usr/sbin/bsmtp -h localhost -f \"\(Bacula\) \<%r\>\" -s \"Bacula: %t %e of %c %l\" %r" operatorcommand = "/usr/sbin/bsmtp -h localhost -f \"\(Bacula\) \<%r\>\" -s \"Bacula: Intervention needed for %j\" %r" mail = root = all, !skipped operator = root = mount console = all, !skipped, !saved append = "/var/log/bacula/bacula.log" = all, !skipped catalog = all
-#
-# WARNING! the following will create a file that you must cycle from
-#          time to time as it will grow indefinitely.
-However, it will
-#          also keep all your messages if they scroll off the console.
-#
-  append = "/var/log/bacula/bacula.log" = all, !skipped
-  catalog = all
 }